 The total ownership philosophy tells us that the person who is assigned and accepts the task has the authority and responsibility to deliver the commonly agreed expectations.
 The delegator will support them by allowing them to do what is necessary to complete the task.
 The delegatee will receive the recognition or be held accountable for the results.
 This model presents the Delegation Cycle using this Total Ownership philosophy.

-This model of delegation has been effective in ensuring the intended tasks are completed as expected.
+Knowing how to delegate is an essential leadership skill and this model of leadership delegation has been effective in ensuring the intended tasks are completed as expected.
 As leaders effectively delegating tasks, acts like a force multiplier.
 More work can be accomplished to support the vision or goals of the leader.
 Delegation is rooted in strong two-way communication.
 It is essential to learn delegation if one is to become a great leader.